Ice: The Grand Secret to Endless, Profitable Client Flow

 I have noticed that, still, to this day, my dear wife has a mild obsession with ice.
 She loves ice water and ice cream and all things icy cold.

-The people who sell icemakers in Arizona have a great business.
+The people that sell icemakers in Arizona have a great business.
 In fact, Business Insider reports that people in Arizona consume 86% more ice cream than the national average.

 That’s because it’s HOT and they want to cool off!